 The next step in your event planning template process is to choose where and how you’ll be selling your tickets.
 Some event organisers opt to sell their tickets offline but a majority sell their tickets online.
 This allows attendees to buy tickets whenever and at their convenience.
 We’ve made a blog covering the top event management platform, but here’s a quick rundown:

-- Cvent: Cvent event management software is one of the leading event management software providers providing a comprehensive suite of solutions.
-It aims to simplify the entire event management process to maximise the impact of the event.
+Cvent: Cvent event management software is one of the leading event management software providers providing a comprehensive suite of solutions.
+It aims to simplify the entire event management process to maximise the event’s impact.
 Its strength lies in its features ranging from registration, promotion, workflow, insight and experience in the event sector.

 Time to talk money.
 It is time for the financial side of event planning.
 Events cost money and not budgeting appropriately may end up with you overspending and running the event at a loss.
 As an event organiser, you need to find out the cost of each item on your to-do list e.g marketing, venue, catering and much more.
 This way you know how much to price your tickets and the number of attendees needed to break even.